syntasso/kratix-docs/docs/main/05-reference/03-promises/03-updates.md

 Kratix will schedule the `bar` namespace to all destinations with the label `environment: dev` and leave all of `environment: dev` clusters with the old `foo` namespace.
-Its up to the platform team to manually delete these resources by deletes all `WorkPlacement` resources marked with the `kratix.io/orphaned` label.
+It's up to the platform team to manually delete these resources by deleting all `WorkPlacement` resources marked with the `kratix.io/orphaned` label.
 ```
 kubectl --context kind-platform -n kratix-platform-system get workplacements.platform.kratix.io --show-labels